mmmirrra/mmmirrra.github.io/_posts/2023-08-07-MultimediaSystem-dataCompression.markdown

 ### Repeat Length Coding

 - Suppress the use of frequently repeated codes in one data as much as possible
-  - Example : Repeated data is expressed as one value and the number of repetitions of that value
+  - Example: Repeated data is expressed as one value and the number of repetitions of that value
     - Data to compress → (730000000)
     - Data after compression → (730n7)
   - Since '0' is repeated 7 times in the above sequence, it is indicated by 'O', a flag (n) that can indicate the number of repetitions, and the number of repetitions '7'